jamescush003-code/4th-Down-Decision-Model/README.md

 # 4th-Down-Decision-Model

+A 4th-down decision engine built on nflfastR data — separate models for conversion, field goal, and punt outcomes feeding into a win-probability comparison, with a clock-management layer on top.

 ## Main Goal

 On any 4th-down scenario, this project plans to accurately tell a coach which option (go for it, kick a field goal, or punt) gives their team the best chance of winning the game, including how clock-management affects that decision (bleeding clock, rushing a snap, etc.).

 ## Plan

-1. Make three separate models to predict what's most likely to happen for one specific choice.
+### 1. Make three separate models to predict what's most likely to happen for one specific choice.
 Those options are:

 - **Conversion Model:** If they go for it, what's the probability they succeed?